 What You Need To Know About Student Loan Scams:

 In 2017, the Federal Trade Commission (FTC) started cracking down on scammers who claimed to be associated with student loan companies.
 They began what was known as “Operation Game of Loans”.
-This started after scammers made off with a total of $95 million in illegal fees from unsuspecting victims throughout the years.
+This started after scammers made off with a total of $95 million in illegal fees from unsuspecting victims throughout the past years.

 Variations Of Student Loan Scams:

 Student loan scams come in different variations.
 So it’s important to be aware of each of them, so you can spot them right away if they attempt to contacting you.
 To be more specific, there are four variations of this scam that exist.
 They are as follows:

 1st.)
 Advanced Fee Scam:

 This type of scam will involve a fake “student loan company” claiming you can get the “best” terms and interest rates.
 However in order to qualify, they’ll ask you to pay a small upfront fee.
 To be more specific, the fee will be around 1 to 5 percent of the total loan amount.
 Some scammers will often ask for a flat fee.
 This is a no brainer.

 No real student loan company will ask you for money upfront, in order to qualify for a loan.
 You apply for it, and you wait while they determine whether or not you qualify.
 In the event that you talk to someone who claims to be from a student loan company, and they ask you for money upfront, end contact with them immediately and report the incident to the Federal Trade Commission immediately.